solo-io/unik/docs/debug/aws.md

 To use a real debugger, you can build your own xen hypervisor, that will run the same unik images that were built for amazon.
 You can then use gdb to debug your code.

+These instructions are for OS X. can be used in Linux with minor modifications.

 # Get Xen

 I used this vagrant box: https://github.com/englishm/vagrant-xen

-In the vagrant config, enabled a public network:
+In the vagrant config, forward port 9999:
 ```
 ...
-config.vm.network "public_network"
+config.vm.network "forwarded_port", guest: 9999, host: 9999
 ...

 ```

 This will be important later when we want to connect to this machine with gdb.
-I am sure there is better way to get this communication working, this was just the fastest for me.

 ## PV Grub
 Once you got the box running, ssh inside it (```vagrant ssh```).